aaagab/nargs/developer.md

     - Else if arguments are not on the same node level:
         - Argument with higher node level has precedence over the other argument.

 Flags can be retrieved through built-in usage argument for each argument.
 Flags can be typed in any order (except if developer has set a particular sorting order in code) and they can be added several times.
-In fact flags are still related to their argument and when typed the same rule applies as if the entire argument was typed. i.e. `prog.py @chu` may be equal to `prog.py -c -h -u`.
+In fact flags are still related to their argument and when typed the same rule applies as if the entire argument was typed. i.e. `prog.py -chu` may be equal to `prog.py -c -h -u` or `prog.py -c /h u` depending on the arguments definition.
 So it means that some arguments can still exit when typed, argument's values may be required, or flag argument may throw an error if multiple occurrences are provided.
 Flags are arguments and they depend on arguments' definition.
 Developer should set char aliases in a way that is intuitive for end-user to use them as flags.
-The main purpose of flags is to typed arguments with the shortest syntax.
-It is really powerful for developers that type the same command hundreds of times.
+The main purpose of flags is to typed arguments with the shortest syntax possible.
+It is really convenient for developers that type the same command hundreds of times.
 Flags are context-sensitive because they are gathered as a set related to the current arg.
 So it means that flags combinations are not limited because arguments nesting is virtually endless with Nargs.
 Only the latest flag typed on a set can have values.
 Not all arguments from the pool of explicit and implicit arguments are available because flags are set according to rules define above.
 Flags does not allow explicit notation, so it is not possible to navigate explicitly with that notation.
 Flags does not allow branch index notation except for the latest flag.
 So it is not possible to navigate between different argument branches of the same argument within flags notation.
-The argument located before the flag set is the reference argument.
-Flags are defined according to this argument in the arguments tree.
+The current argument is always the latest flag parsed so the flags set available may change when typing more flags on the command-line.
 When all the flags have been parsed the current command-line argument is the argument of the latest parsed flag.
 Flags may be intuitive and easy to remember depending on arguments' definition.
 Flags can be located on any node level so flags on lower level may be available to all arguments.
-On the command-line flag sets may be concatenated too.
-For instance there are two flag sets in command `prog.py @u@pr`.
-First flag set is `@u` and is related to `prog.py`.
-Second flag set is `@pr` and is related to first flag set's last flag `u`.
-The command could be written like this `prog.py @u @pr` or `prog.py -u -p -r` or `prog.py --usage --properties --path`.
-Multiple at symbols allows to nest flag set.
-Concatenated flag sets allow end-user to navigate in the argument tree.

 ## How to Implement Nargs Global Arguments
 A global argument is an argument that is available on all node levels of the arguments tree.
 There is no global arguments in Nargs per say.
 Built-in arguments are only available on arguments node level 2.
 However developer can simulate a global argument by using arguments' implicit notation.
 For instance starting at current argument if another argument alias is located at node level 2 and no other arguments have the same alias in current argument explicit aliases or implicit aliases then developer can provide argument alias located at node level 2 and it is going to be called as if it was a global argument.
 If an argument is not located at node level 1 or node level 2 it may still be pseudo-global to certain branches of the arguments tree.